 The upper floors of Bellas Artes are filled with murals, including masterpieces by the three most well-known artists of the genre: Diego Rivera, José Clemente Orozco, and David Alfaro Siqueiros.

-Man, Controller of the Universe, by Diego Rivera (above), is one of the most well-known paintings in the museum.
+Man, Controller of the Universe, by Diego Rivera (above), is one of Diego Rivera’s most famous works in the museum.
 It’s a recreation of a painting (Man at the Crossroads) originally commissioned by the Rockefellers.
 The original was destroyed due to the depiction of communist leader Lenin.
 Using photographs of the original Rivera recreated this version in Mexico under a new title.
 The painting represents the replacement of superstition with science and the overthrow of the autocrats by the liberated working class.

 New Democracy by David Alfaro Siqueiros.
 The central figure here represents free humankind with both feminine and masculine traits, and also brings to mind the symbols of the French revolution.